Automattic/jetpack/projects/js-packages/connection/README.md

 - *statusCallback* - callback to pull connection status from the component.
 - *images* - array, images to display on the right side of the connection screen.
 - *assetBaseUrl* - string, path to the `/build` directory of the package consumer.
+- *autoTrigger* - Whether to initiate the connection process automatically upon rendering the component.

 ### Usage
 ```jsx